denten-books/plain-text/main.md

 without the mediation of text or sound.
 However futuristic that possibility may seem to us today, it is merely a small evolutionary step in a long history of brain-to-brain interfaces, already mediated by paper, ink, code, and silicon.

+[^ln1-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
+But Murray himself was an empire outsider, born in a small, remote town of Invercargill, New Zealand (a town that also happens to be one of the southern-most cities in world).

+[^ln1-swedenborg]: See @swedenborg_treatise_1812, regarding "gross error of those who assert the materiality of the soul, affirming it to be homogeneous, and continuous with the body; whereas it is heterogeneous, and discrete" (66).
+Swedenborg gives the Neoplatonic, monistic articulation of the matter to the angels, in the "Angelic Idea of Creation," writing "The question was asked, 'Whence, then, is hell?'
+They said, 'From man's freedom, without which a man would not be a man,' because man, from that freedom, broke the continuity in himself; and this being broken, separation took place; and the continuity, which which was in him from creation, became like a chain, or a piece of linked work, which falls to pieces when the hooks above are broken or torn out, and then hangs down from small threads.
+Separation or rupture was brought about, and is brought about, by the denial of God [@swedenborg_apocalypse_1901, 290]."

+[^ln1-golumbia]: See @golumbia_cultural_2009: "Following a line of criticism that extends at least as farm back as Kant [...] (loc.
+63)."
+Paraphrasing
+@deleuze_postscript_1992, Golumbia writes "To submit a phenomenon to computation is to striate otherwise-smooth details, among details, to push upwards towards the sovereign, to make only high-level control available to the user and then only those aspects of control that are deemed appropriate to the sovereign (loc.
+159)."

+[^ln1-kant]:

 ### 1.1.4 Binary Collapse of Space